Amruta08/Nand2Tetris-Course-Project/README.md

 </ul>

 # Week 3
-Wrote the logic and tested the logic for the following sequential chips in the given order and built the memory unit for the HACK ALU :-
+Wrote the logic and tested the logic for the following sequential chips in the given order and built the memory unit for the HACK Computer :-
 <ul>
   <li>Bit (1 bit register)</li>
   <li>Register (16 bit register)</li>